 in Toronto from 1979.
 She also serves as a professor of pediatrics at the University

-of Yale University, she earned her Ph.D. at Carnegie Mellon University in 1981.
+of Yale University, New Haven, Connecticut, U.S.A.
+She earned her Ph.D. at Carnegie Mellon University,

 She is an Associate professor of Computing Science at the University of Alberta.

-She is the author and co-author of numerous articles in the fields of cognitive
+She has authored and co-authored numerous articles in the fields of cognitive

 British Columbia.
 This young athlete competed for Canada in the 1996 Atlanta Olympic Games in rowing

 where she earned a silver medal.
 She gained prominence in her sport in 1993 when